katiedeangelis/thewire/README.md

-# thewire
+# The Wire

-Simple news app that lists news articles from an api.
+Simple news app that pulls articles from https://newsapi.org/.
+The app lists articles and allows users to search for specific articles.